 Every blog needs a disclaimer, so here goes:

 Disclaimer: The things I say in this blog are intended to represent my opinions only.
 I do not speak for any persons or organizations with whom I am affiliated.
 This blog is for your information only, and I am not an expert.
 I hope you find the information here useful, but I do not guarantee that it is accurate or complete.
 I do not guarantee that the links will work, or that they will send you where I say they will send you.
 You use the information I provide here at your own risk.
-Should you come to harm after using information derived from this blog, I am not responsible (but I would feel greatly distressed, and wonder how the heck you managed to use this stuff to get yourself in trouble).
-If you choose to comment, I will not sell any of your personal or contact information, but I do not guarantee that other readers or commenters will not.
+Should you come to harm after using information derived from this blog, I am not responsible, but would feel greatly distressed, and wonder how the heck you managed to use this stuff to get yourself in trouble.
 I reserve the right to make changes to this blog and this disclaimer as I see fit.